Phylum Artist Talks Vol. I at The Trinity Centre

 @emmanuella.morsi

-Ellie Shipman (b.
-1989) is a visual and participatory artist based at Bricks, Bristol.
-Ellie’s practice explores the complexities of birth and m/otherhood, hidden labour in industrial and domestic settings, and existential concerns surrounding climate collapse, framed through curiosity and playfulness.
-Informed by social practice, her multidisciplinary approach, spanning public art, textiles, sculpture and collage, invites participation through design, process, and form.
+Ellie Shipman (she / her) is a visual and participatory artist based at Bricks, Bristol.
+Ellie’s practice explores the complexities of m/otherhood, hidden labour in industrial and domestic settings, and existential concerns surrounding climate collapse - framed through curiosity and playfulness.
+Informed by her background in community development, gallery education and public engagement, Ellie’s multidisciplinary approach to social practice spans public art, textiles, sculpture, and collage.
 Ellie holds a BA in Fine Art from Chelsea College of Art (2008 - 2011) and an MSc in Sustainable Development in Practice from UWE (2015 - 2016).

 www.eleanorshipman.com